RoyalIcing/flambeau/docs/reducers.md

 ## Introspection

-Introspection allows different actions to be taken depending on the store’s state.
-The difference from the normal method (`getState()` in Redux) of checking the store is an interface is created that the reducers implement to the specifics of its state’s structure.
-It is completely encapsulated within the reducer, allowing better coupling between actions and reducers.
+An application will often need different actions to be taken depending on the store’s state.
+Differing from the normal method of directly checking the store (`getState()` in Redux), Flambeau introduces *introspection* methods, which allow reducers to completely encapsulate the specifics of its state’s structure.

-Say a todo list allows importing items from online.
-The action creator may want to only load data if it hasn’t done so already.
-Because action creators are stateless, this bit of information will be stored in a reducer’s state somewhere.
+Say a todo list allows importing items from a URL online.
+The import action creator may want to only load data if it hasn’t been done already.
+Because action creators are stateless, this bit of information will be stored by a reducer somewhere.

-Introspection methods allow a reducer to declare its preference, say with needing to load data, whilst leaving the implementation details of the store hidden from the action creator.
+Introspection methods allow a reducer to declare its preference, say whether to load a URL or not, whilst leaving the implementation details of the store’s state hidden from the action creator.

 ```javascript
 // TodoListActions.js